-UNICEF Youth Drought Summit: The Impact of Drought Runs Deep
+UNICEF Youth Living with Drought Summit: The Impact of Drought Runs Deep

 November 1st, 2019

-From the 9th – 11th of October AH&MRC attended the UNICEF Youth Drought Summit.
-Each day was an opportunity for young people from across NSW to discuss the impact that drought has had on their communities, families, and themselves as individuals.
+From the 9th – 11th of October AH&MRC attended the UNICEF Youth Living with Drought Summit 2019.
+Each day was an opportunity for young people from across NSW to discuss the impact that drought has had on their communities, families, and on themselves as individuals.
+The effects of drought are felt perhaps most strongly in Indigenous communities.
+Aboriginal youth are feeling disconnected from their culture as a result of the death of land and nature.

 Over the course of the three days, the group of 88 young people was broken off into smaller groups.
-This gave young people a comfortable platform to reflect and debrief on their own issues and how they may have been impacted on by drought.
+This gave young people a comfortable setting to reflect and debrief on their mental health and how it had been affected by drought.
+It also gave young people an opportunity to share self-care strategies to handle the effects of drought.

 Multiple Aboriginal young people (14-24) attended the conference and their voices were strong fierce, and most importantly heard.